About the League of Women Voters

 Other Leagues in Virgnia are:

-The League of Women Voters of the Richmond Metropolitan Area was founded in November, 1920 after passage of the 19th amendment (Women's Suffrage Amendment) to the US Constitution.
+The League of Women Voters of the Richmond Metropolitan Area (LWV-RMA) was founded in November, 1920 after passage of the 19th amendment (Women's Suffrage Amendment) to the US Constitution.
 The very evening of the adoption of a constitution and bylaws, members attended a meeting of Richmond City Council.
-The objective of the organization, stated in the constitution, "stimulate education in citizenship and to suggest and support improved legislation."
+The objective of the organization, stated in its constitution, "stimulate education in citizenship and to suggest and support improved legislation."

 Our program is as diverse as our members and we have been "making democracy work" since our founding.